 6.5.1 Applicability to language

-Fortran provides enumeration values for interoperation with C programs that use C enums.
+The vulnerability as specified in ISO/IEC TR 24772-1 clause 6.5 is applicable to Fortran since Fortran provides enumeration values for interoperation with C programs that use C enums.
 Their use is expected most often to occur when a C enum appears in the function prototype whose interoperation requires a Fortran interface.

 The Fortran enumeration values are integer constants of the correct kind to interoperate with the corresponding C enum.
 The Fortran variables to be assigned the enumeration values are of type integer and the correct kind to interoperate with C variables of C type enum.